Colleague- Hey! How was your last week’s sales presentation?

 Make sure you follow-up with the prospect after the sales presentation.
 Do not just give up after one follow-up.
 To push the deal forward in the sales pipeline, you need to follow-up consistently as there are chances that the prospect might be busy.

 To ensure you don’t forget to follow-up, you can create a sequence of follow-up emails or texts using smart CRM software like Salesmate.
 Using this smart tool, you can put your follow-up on auto-pilot and save a lot of time.
-This advanced CRM software is easy to use and offers a wide array of features.
-Besides creating a sequence of emails and texts, you can ever create sales reports, forecast sales, manage your sales pipeline, and do many more things with this all-in-one sales solution.
+This advanced CRM software is easy to use and offers a wide array of features, including managing your sales pipeline and tracking your progress with sales pipeline CRM.
+Besides creating a sequence of emails and texts, you can ever create sales reports, forecast sales, and do many more things with this all-in-one sales solution.